michealkeines/Rust/Mastering_Rust/notes/Async-Await.md

 ```

-Asynchronous programming gives us an abstraction over an task bu implementing the Future trait, that allows us a pause and start the task  untill it gets done.
+Asynchronous programming gives us an abstraction over an task by implementing the Future trait, that allows the task to yeild when it is blocked and add itself back to the exection when ready

-we also need someone to check on the Future for updates, an executor.
+we also need someone to check on the Future for updates when the Future beleives it is ready now.

-The Future can set when to start them again.
+An executor helps with the update check.

-so if we create two futures get_file() and extra_bytes(), and our executor will have two futures and it will poll the Future which is set to start now
+so if we create two futures get_file() and extra_bytes(), and our executor will have two futures and poll will be called by the the executor on those futtures

 if the Future doesnt set when to start it, the executor wont know if starting it would make any progress.

 thus with one thread we are able to get the illusion of the both futures running asynchronosly

 Future Trait will define the concrete type that will be returned as the result of the operation that is implementing this trait